KT: How did you get into photography? When was your first encounter with photography?

 BA: First of all, I would like to thank for your kindness by describing my book as poetic.
 Just to make everything clear, it is still in a dummy format and will be published in January 2019 with the great supports of Kaunas Photography Gallery, KOPA Printing House and Antalis LT & Antalis LV.

-Like many other projects of mine, I have always the intention to make books, mainly for two reasons: first one, I believe that a book is the best and the most permanent way of achieving to show and share your photos and secondly, I love touching something physically real; like a print, like a page or cover of a book rather than seeing them on my computer’s screen.
+Like many other projects of mine, I have always the intention to make books, mainly for two reasons: first one, I believe that a best online betting sites book is the best and the most permanent way of achieving to show and share your photos and secondly, I love touching something physically real; like a print, like a page or cover of a book rather than seeing them on my computer’s screen.

 KT: As mentioned in your book, cemetery daffodils symbolize grace, beauty, deep regard, mortality, the death of youth, new beginnings and unrequited love.
 Why did you name your book as ‘Daffodil’?
 As a young book-maker, what were the difficulties you faced in the execution of this book?